Turkish involvement in the Syrian civil war: Turkey and Russia–Syria–Iran–Iraq coalition

 In December 2015, Turkey rejected to join the anti-ISIL quartet of Syria, Iran, Iraq and Russia.
 Turkish President Recep Tayyip Erdoğan said that he rejected it due to the presence of Syria's president Bashar al-Assad.

 During an International Syria Support Group (ISSG) meeting in Vienna on 17 May 2016, Turkish Foreign Minister Mevlüt Çavuşoğlu told his Russian counterpart Sergei Lavrov that if Moscow has any evidence that shows Turkey helping the ISIL then he would resign.

-Russian General Staff Lt.
-Gen. Sergey Rudskoy told journalists that Al-Nusra Front is receiving daily arms shipments across the border from Turkey and that Al-Nusra Front remains a major destabilizing factor in Syria.
-He also added that Al-Nusra Front often attack the Syrian Government forces despite the cease-fire and that the attacks are confirmed by other nations as well.

 On 13 March 2016, Russian Foreign Minister Sergey Lavrov said Russia has evidence of Turkey's "creeping expansion" in northern Syria.
 He said Turkey was fortifying positions hundreds of metres from the border, inside Syria and was also sending its military across the Syrian border for Operation Against Kurds and to prevent Kurdish groups there from consolidating their positions.
 Turkey denied the Russian claims.

 A new round of meetings for the Astana summit process took place in the Kazakh capital Nur Sultan in December 2019.
 The meeting includes Russia, Syria, Turkey and Iran.
 Several experts said the conflict was slowly moving towards resolution.
 One expert said that the "Astana" diplomatic process, involving Turkey, Russia, and Iran, was having some positive results.
-Experts also said that Bashar Assad had made progress in restoring rule by local councils in areas affected by the conflict.
+Experts also said that Bashar al-Assad had made progress in restoring rule by local councils in areas affected by the conflict.